apophys/SublimeManpage/README.md

 If `exact_match` is set to true, plugin will open manpage for the *first exact match* in specified sections.

+# Windows (*) support

+On windows ((*) any platform other than linux and os x), manual page is opened in web browser.
+The plugin currently uses (http://www.linuxmanpages.com LinuxManPages).
+In this case, plugin does not support listing matching functions, but opens first exact match according to sections as defined in settings.

+If functions is not found, an error message is raised.

 # Contributors